 I am new to the field of cultural evolution and would like to know how I can get advice on the suitability of my project idea?

 We are very pleased that you are interested in the scheme and in bringing a new perspective to cultural evolution.
-We plan to hold virtual pre-application webinars and workshops (details to be announced but please signify your interest in such events here) where ideas can be discussed in small break out groups that we will arrange.
+We have held virtual pre-application webinars and workshops where ideas could be discussed in small break out groups.
 We also offer a ‘research match-making’ service here and will endeavor to help you locate appropriate colleagues to discuss your ideas with.

 Would I fulfill the diversity criterion of extending the geographical reach of CES if I am from a non-Northern American/Western European country but did my PhD in North America or Western Europe?